Be involved in direct hands-on critical care as well as clinical leadership, service improvement and education

 - Establish yourself in a leadership role with NSW Health

-The Director of Emergency Medicine will provide direct clinical care in the emergency department as well as providing clinical leadership, service improvement, incident management, audit of practice and education to CMO and RMO staff and medical students.
+As the Director of Emergency Medicine you will provide direct clinical care in the emergency department as well as providing clinical leadership, service improvement, incident management, audit of practice and education to CMO and more junior medical staff or students.
+You will utilise your ability to be a skilled communicator, educator and natural leader.

 As the only FACEM in the department, you will be well supported by a close-knit and experienced team of Senior Career Medical Officers, and developing Senior Residents.
 The department is not currently accredited for ACEM training purposes presenting you with an opportunity to drive the development and direction of the service.
 In addition, there is the opportunity for a conjoint University appointment for an interested candidate.